lgarron/md2html/README.md

 - Easy-to-use commandline call.
 Can be used, e.g. in conjuction with a file monitor, a script, or a Quicksilver action.
 - One-file HTML output that displays on any computer.
 - Preserves the original Markdown source in the generated file.
 - Simple, pretty CSS.
 This is taken from [toland](https://github.com/toland/)'s [QLMarkdown](https://github.com/toland/qlmarkdown), although [most commits to the stylesheet](https://github.com/toland/qlmarkdown/blame/master/styles.css) seem to be by [jiho](https://github.com/jiho).
-Most of it seems to based on from ``ADC'', presumably the [Apple Developer Connection](http://developer.apple.com/).
+Most of it seems to based on ``ADC'', presumably the [Apple Developer Connection](http://developer.apple.com/).
 As required by the QLMarkdown license, credits are included at the bottom.

 ## Dependencies